-PSYC 298 Sp 1 credit SPECIAL TOPICS IN LIFESPAN PSYCHOLOGY SS Discusses selected topics in lifespan psychology.
-Restricted to students majoring in nursing who have successfully completed PSYC& 200 at another institution but require an additional credit for the AN DTA/MRP degree.
-Course intended for nursing students who have transferred in four credits of PSYC& 200 from another institution.
+PSYC 298 1-2 credits Sp SPECIAL TOPICS IN LIFESPAN PSYCHOLOGY SS Discusses selected topics in lifespan psychology.
+Restricted to students majoring in nursing who have successfully completed PSYC& 200 at another institution but require one or two additional credits for the AN DTA/MRP degree.
+Course intended for nursing students who have transferred in three or four credits of PSYC& 200 from another institution.
 Five credits are required for the AN DTA/MRP degree.